-The Company is authorized to issue to up 2,500,000 shares of preferred stock, \$.001 par value.
-As of December 31, 2023, and 2022, no shares have been designated and no shares are issued and outstanding.
+The Company is authorized to issue up to 2,500,000 shares of preferred stock, \$0.001 par value.
+As of December 31, 2024, and 2023, no shares have been designated and no shares are issued and outstanding.
 Preferred stock may rank prior to common stock with respect to dividends rights, liquidation preferences, or both, and may have full or limited voting rights.

 On May 31, 2022, Atomera entered into an Equity Distribution Agreement with Oppenheimer & Co.
 Inc and Craig-Hallum Capital Group LLC, as agents, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having aggregate offering proceeds of up to \$50.0 million in an "at-the-market" or ATM offering, to or through the agents.
-During the year ended December 31, 2023, approximately 1.8 million shares were sold at an average price per share of approximately \$7.97, resulting in approximately \$13.5 million of net proceeds to us after deducting commissions and other offering expenses.
-As of December 31, 2023, the Company has remaining capacity on the ATM of approximately \$29.8 million.
+During the year ended December 31, 2024, approximately 4.1 million shares were sold at an average price per share of approximately \$5.38, resulting in approximately \$21.3 million of net proceeds to us after deducting commissions and other offering expenses, which totaled approximately \$663,000.
+As of December 31, 2024, the Company has remaining gross capacity on the ATM of approximately \$7.7 million and proceeds to the Company would be reduced by commissions and other offering costs.